dsoftwareinc/ghactions-manager/README.md

 # Contributions
 Contributions are welcome.
 Please see the [contributing guide](https://github.com/cunla/ghactions-manager//blob/master/.github/CONTRIBUTING.md) for more details.
-The maintainer generally has very little time to work on ghactions-toolbar, so the best way to get a bug fixed is to contribute a pull request.
+The maintainer generally has very little time to work on ghactions-manager, so the best way to get a bug fixed is to contribute a pull request.

 If you'd like to help out, you can start with any of the issues